 Although a number of cosmetic company representatives attended the foundation ceremony, the turnout was disappointing.
 This reflected a general disinterest by the cosmetics industry in the fair which resulted in Brooks being unable to sign enough tenants to fill the building’s exhibition space.
 The fair organisers contemplated turning the Cosmetics Building into a display hall for automobiles but late in the day the building was saved by Brooks.
 As well as being the president of Perfumery and Cosmetics Exhibits, Inc., Brooks was also the president of Coty and he used his position there to persuade Coty to lease the rotunda.
 Grover Whalen was a Coty director so I imagine he supported Brooks on the Coty board.

 After taking over the rotunda, Brooks made a number of changes to the exterior of the building.
-The original plans for the structure had it topped of with a handle, which during construction became a large gold ball.
-This was replaced by an illuminated representation of a Coty Air-Spun powder box.
+The original plans for the structure had it topped off with a handle, which during construction became a large gold ball.
+After the arrangement with Coty was reached, this was replaced by an illuminated representation of a Coty Air-Spun powder box.

 The Coty name and coat of arms was also added to the main entrance and the rotunda was then referred to by Coty as the Maison Coty (House of Coty) or the ‘Charm Center of the World’s Fair’.
 Other exhibitors housed in the building were situated in an area that used the original competition name, ‘Vanity Fair’.